flxw/committed-to-code/README.md

 I think this is funny and that it can be bypassed easily.
 Thinking about a pet project anyway, I started this ``committed-to-code``, also to get back into Java.
+Use this generator to generate a series of commits which will immediately fill your activity timeline and make you appear a lot more active.

 ## Installation
 To install, simply clone the repository,